ReactiveX/RxJava/README.md

 ```

 however, the continuation in this case stays `Observable` instead of the likely more appropriate `Single`.
 (This is understandable because
-from the perspective of `flatMapSingle`, `sourceObservable` is a multi-valued source and thus the mapping may result in multiple values as well).
+from the perspective of `flatMapSingle`, `sourceObservable` is a multivalued source and thus the mapping may result in multiple values as well).

 Often though there is a way that is somewhat more expressive (and also lower overhead) by using `Completable` as the mediator and its operator `andThen` to resume with something else: